Valley Spring Junior High

 SPEAKS:

-Based on strategy, quality of discourse, fun, creativity etc. NOT based on speaking style.
+Based on strategy, quality of discourse, fun, creativity etc. Not based on speaking style.
 I will shout “clear” as needed without reducing speaks.

 SPEED: